Rishab27279/U-Tube-AI/README.md

 ### 1. 🎯 True Multimodal Understanding: Beyond Transcripts

 Unlike mainstream tools that rely solely on YouTube's transcript API, U-Tube AI analyzes **both audio and visual streams**.
 Using **adaptive frame sampling**, it intelligently extracts key visual moments (slides, diagrams, code snippets) and employs **OCR** to capture text that would otherwise be lost.
-This approach addresses what research (CVPR 2025 AKS, BOLT) identifies as a critical gap: uniform processing performs poorly for long videos, but selective frame analysis improves accuracy while maintaining efficiency.
+This approach addresses what **research (CVPR 2025 AKS, BOLT)** identifies as a **critical gap**: uniform processing performs poorly for long videos, but selective frame analysis improves accuracy while maintaining efficiency.

 **What You Get:**
 - Slide content extracted and integrated into notes